wapcaplet/kelp/README.markdown

 Try this:

     follow "Login"
-    fill_in_fields {
+    fill_in_fields \
       "Username" => "skroob",
-        "Password" => "12345",
+      "Password" => "12345"
-    }
     press "Log me in"

-Many of the provided methods also accept keywords to define the scope of an action.
-For instance, if you want to look within an element with `id="greeting"`, you could do:
+Several methods also accept keywords to define the scope of an action.
+For instance, if you want to look within an element with `id="greeting"`, do:

     should_see "Welcome", :within => "#greeting"

-Or to press the "Ludicrous" button under the "Speed" heading:

-    press "Ludicrous", :after => "Speed"

-Check out the comments in the source code for more about what's possible.
+At the moment, the `:within` keyword is the only accepted scope; the locator you pass to this should be in whatever format your `Capybara.default_selector` is set to.
+Other keywords like `:before` or `:after` may be supported in future revisions.

 Development